 1.Probability – from tossing a coin to rolling dice.
 Probability can be practical and fun.
 Click on the image to download 5 different probability games from Maths Academy.

 2.Play games – from Uno to Snakes and Ladders.
 Playing real games aids so many skills, from visual perception to counting on and back.
 Just with some flash cards, a pack of cards or dice there are a whole host of games that can be played which are quick, fun and not overly academic.
 There are of course games aimed at the academic market.
-If the games rely on too much skill building it isn’t fun and becomes a chore.
+If the games rely on to much skill building it isn’t fun and becomes a chore.
 Keep games fun, short and exciting.

-3.Buy watch – compare digital time to analogue time.
+3.Buy a watch – compare digital time to analogue time.
 Ask questions about your own routine e.g. We have to leave for school at 8.15 and it is now 7.45 how long until we leave?
 If we put a cake in the oven at 2.00 and it takes 20 minutes to bake, what time will it be when it is ready?

 4.Look at real bus and train time tables together when you take a trip into the city.
 Get your kids to pay with real cash.
 Timetable questions are often asked and it can be confusing to work out if you have never used one before.

 5.Spend real cash and discuss the change.
 Get your kids to put groceries through the self check out and discuss.
 The only way to learn about money is to use it and discuss it.
 Playing shop at home can have real benefits.
 Why not set up a shop for afternoon tea?
 As society goes cashless we all use money less and less.
 I started a jar of loose coins recently and the kids now all use it for afternoon tea.
 Recently we had green juice on offer for 50 cents, fruit kebabs at $1.00 and chocolate cupcakes for 75 cents.